realworldocaml/book/book/variants/README.md

 val simplify : 'a expr -> 'a expr = <fun>
 ```

-We can apply this to a Boolean expression and see how good a job it does at
+We can now apply this to a Boolean expression and see how good a job
-simplifying it:
+it does at simplifying it.

 ```ocaml env=main
 # simplify (Not (And [ Or [Base "it's snowing"; Const true];